wenjiezhang-z/DBR-TAD/README.md

-# DB<sup>2</sup>R: Diffusion-Based Boundary Refinement for Temporal Action Detection
+# DBR-TAD: Diffusion-Based Boundary Refinement for Temporal Action Detection

 We provide the IAL model code as supplementary material and publish the DiffBR model code after acceptance of the paper.